 To complete Schedule I, you'll need to provide information on your gross income from all sources, as well as deductions from your paycheck.
 You'll also have to provide income information for your spouse, even if you are filing separately for bankruptcy.
 For help completing the form, see Determining Current Income for Bankruptcy Schedule I.

-After putting the correct numbers in the correct boxes (and doing some basic math), you come to question 17, which is like the essay question at the end of the test.
-It reads, "Describe any increase or decrease in income reasonably anticipated to occur within the year following the filing of this document."
+After putting the correct numbers in the correct boxes (and doing some basic math), you come to Line 13, which is like the essay question at the end of the test.
+It reads, "Do you expct an increase or decrease within the year after you file this form?" and then if you check "yes," asks you to explain.

 To answer this question honestly, you should think about all of your sources of income and potential income.
 If you have a job, consider these questions: